hot-glue-for-rails/hot-glue/README.md

 Section #5 is where you will pick a CSS Framework (Bootstrap, Tailwind, or none)

-Section #6 is for two support gems (Kaminari and Font-Awesome) for Hot Glue
+Section #6 is for two support gems (Kaminari) for Hot Glue

 Section #7 is for Hot Glue itself